oracle/opengrok/How-to-install-OpenGrok.md

 ```

 It is assumed that any SCM commands are reachable in one of the components
-of the PATH environment variable (e.g. 'git' command for Git repositories).
+of the PATH environment variable (e.g. the `git` command for Git repositories).
 Likewise, this should be maintained in the environment of the user which runs
 the web server instance.